 The Gymna Acure 250 has been developed with ease of use and high quality in mind.
 The intuitive touchscreen makes working with the Acure 250 easy and uncomplicated.
 Once you have chosen the required settings and confirmed them on the device, the needle may be inserted into the Gymna Acure smart handpiece.
-The handpiece, with its ergonomic design, is easy to operate and has ingenious features, such as an LED ring display indicating that it is ready for operation.
-No need to look at the device or to use foot switches, as the treatment start/stop button and increase/ decrease intensity buttons on the handpiece give you full control during treatment.
+The handpiece, with its ergonomic design, is easy to operate and indicating that it is ready for operation.
+No need to look at the device or to use foot switches, as the treatment start/stop button and increase/ decrease intensity buttons on the handpiece give